jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 ### True Transparency vs. Dependency Overreliance
 Many software projects fail to provide comprehensive code documentation because they lack direct control over external libraries.
 When a security vulnerability is discovered, responsibility for fixing the library lies entirely with its third-party maintainers, severely limiting how quickly application developers can respond.

-*Can software that depends heavily on external libraries truly be fully transparent and auditable?
-Can reviewers understand the entire codebase at a glance?*

 **True transparency means openly disclosing the code's known limitations, weaknesses, and design trade-offs.**

 ---